salrashid123/stackdriver_istio_helloworld/README.md

 Cloud debugger allows you to inspect and inject log lines into your code.
 It does *not* stop execution!

-You will have to enable instrumentation on startup so its use isn't recommended on production traffic (only small portion, if its really nnecessary)
+You will have to enable instrumentation on startup so its use isn't recommended on production traffic (only small portion, if its really necessary)

 * as of `7/8/19`, cloud debugger portion of this repo is not working due to the way profiler/debugger starts up on Istio issue#[119](https://github.com/GoogleCloudPlatform/microservices-demo/issues/199#issuecomment-493283992)